 Scott W. Thams serves as Secretary.
 Scott is Chairman and Chief Executive Officer of Integrity Aerospace Group Inc., his family’s company where he has had a 30 year career.
 Scott was elected to the office of Chairman in 1994, succeeding his father, and is only the third senior leader of the business in its 73 year history.
 His leadership of the company’s strategic planning and acquisition efforts refocused Integrity on its early aerospace roots, leading to the significant growth the company has experienced under his tenure.
 He has served in numerous capacities including Sales, Marketing, Accounting, Finance and Management positions.
 Scott is a graduate of Michigan State University where he earned a B.A. in Business Finance.
 He served as a founding member of the Board of Directors of Americans For a Vibrant Palestinian Economy, as well as other community and industry boards.

-Rev. Dr. Munib A. Younan is the Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL).
+Rev. Dr. Munib A. Younan serves as an honorary director.
+He is the immediate past Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL).
 He was consecrated as bishop – the third Palestinian to hold the office – on 5 January 1998 at the Evangelical Lutheran Church of the Redeemer in Jerusalem in the presence of religious and political leaders from many nations.
 Bishop Younan was educated in Palestine and Finland and has been active in numerous faith organizations since his ordination in 1976, such as the Middle East Council of Churches (MECC), The Lutheran World Federation (LWF) and the Fellowship of the Middle East Evangelical Churches (FMEEC).
 The bishop was the first to translate the Augsburg Confession, a key document of the Lutheran Church, into Arabic.
 He is an active member of various ecumenical and interfaith dialogue initiatives in Jerusalem that he helped found.
 He served president of the Lutheran World Federation (LWF), a global communion of Christian churches with 145 member churches in 79 countries representing more than 70 million Christians from 2010-2017.
 He is a recent past president of FMEEC and provides leadership for the ecumenical Patriarchs and Heads of Local Christian Churches in Jerusalem group as well as for the Council of Religious Institutions in the Holy Land (CRIHL), comprised of leaders of Jerusalem’s Jewish, Muslim and Christian communities.

 Janet McBride experienced first hand the great work of the Lutheran Schools in the Holy Land and the Environmental Education Center in Beit Jala during her visit to Palestine in October 2015.
 Her commitment to the Lutheran Schools in the Holy Land grew from her awareness of the work of Bright Stars of Bethlehem and her son Andrew's experience as a member of the Bridges Not Walls youth trip to Palestine in 2013.
 This led her to join the ELCA Southeast Michigan Synod’s ELCJHL Task Force and subsequently the board of Opportunity Palestine.
 Janet has a BS Metallurgical Engineering from Michigan Technological University and an MBA from Oakland University.
 After a 15 year career at General Motors, she retired in order to focus on family and volunteer work.
 Janet is an active member of her church and has served in many capacities including congregational president, program director, youth director, call committee, and synod council.
 She has coordinated and led four multi-generational Habitat for Humanity trips to Central America.
 She is an active volunteer at Leader Dogs for the Blind in Rochester Hills, Michigan, serving as the Accessible Materials Coordinator, docent, and puppy raiser.